-Welsh Government has said there will be no change to the level of environmental protection, nor to environmental standards in Wales whether the UK and the EU reach a deal or not.
-UK government has also committed to maintaining environmental standards.
+Welsh Government has said there will be no change to the level of environmental protection, nor to environmental standards in Wales.

 UK government had committed to maintaining environmental standards and international obligations from 1 January 2021 stating that the following would continue: